Nexedi/jio/docs/sphinx/source/revision_storages.rst

    When deleting the conflicting version of your namecard, jIO removes this version from all storages and sets the document tree leaf of this version to deleted.
 All storages now contain just a single version of your namecard (2-3753...).
-Note, that the on the document tree, removing a revison will create a new revision with status set to *deleted*.
+Note that, on the document tree, removing a revison will create a new revision with status set to *deleted*.